 Job searching can be a long, dreadful process.
 To make matters worse, scammers benefit from this misery by posting phony job ads and attempting to extort job seekers.
 While online job scams may not seem like a major issue, a FlexJobs survey found that for every one legitimate job listing, there are about 60 to […]

-Which Credit Report Monitoring is Best?
+Which Credit Monitoring Service is Best?

-The best credit report monitoring service depends on what you're looking for.
+The best credit monitoring service depends on what you're looking for.
 Our top-rated services offer free trials, so you can try them out at no cost and make sure they're right for you.
 These trials include free instant access to your credit scores, score explanations, 3-bureau credit monitoring and more.
 We've signed up for, used and evaluated all these services to get the information you'll need to make your decision.

-Compare all Credit Report Monitoring services.
+Compare all credit monitoring services.

-How Does Credit Report Monitoring Really Work?
+How Does Credit Monitoring Really Work?

-Credit report monitoring services continually monitor your credit files for any changes.
+Credit monitoring services continually monitor your credit files for any changes.
 When a significant change occurs, you'll be alerted via email or text.
 By knowing what's happening on your credit reports you'll be able to help prevent identity theft.
 In fact, the FTC recommends close monitoring of your credit reports as one of the best methods to detect identity theft.
 Most credit monitoring services also give you free credit scores and credit reports, plus explanations of what factors are helping or hurting your creditworthiness.

-View all credit report monitoring services.
+View all credit monitoring services.

-Most of our highly recommended credit report monitoring services offer free trials, which include free access to your credit scores.
+Most of our highly recommended credit monitoring services offer free trials, which include free access to your credit scores.
 We think it's important to monitor your credit scores and reports on an ongoing basis, but if you decide you don't want to keep any of these services, you can simply cancel during the trial period and your credit scores are yours to keep for free.